wandyezj/wandyezj.github.io/nice-things.md

 - glass, metal, wood, ceramic
     - make sure they they don't contain any heavy metals

 ### Design

 - no sharp edges
 - quiet
 - easy to use

+### Usage

+- Avoid burning things (Gas Stoves, Gas water heaters, candles).
+Burning things releases particulates that harm your health.

+### Philosophy

+It's about the small things that make life nicer and more comfortable.

 ## Food